sgutierr/3scaledemo/developerportal/README.md

 * default.css: main css
 * main_layout: layout used in the demo.
 Also you need to replace the "logo.png" by your logo file.
 * submenu: example of submenu configuration
+* images: folder with images used in the demo potal
+* private: section used for "internal/public" content.